gbdevw/unofficial-pulsar-k8s-bookies/README.md

-## Unofficial alternative deployement for Apache Pulsar Bookies on Kubernetes
+## Unofficial alternative deployment for Apache Pulsar Bookies on Kubernetes
 Alternative method to deploy bookies for Apache Pulsar on Kubernetes using Local Persistent Volumes and Stateful Sets.

 ### Problem & Motivation